zhahui/kasisto-server-api/api-overview.md

 POST /token
 ```

-Gets an access token for a customer.
+Obtains authentication tokens for the customer.

 This service is used for the Authentication pass-through mechanism.
 (Please check the KAI Conversational API specs for details on this login flow)